-Brooding and beautiful, Edinburgh is a city that inspires and wows in equal measure thanks to its world class culture, first rate nightlife and stunning architecture.
+Brooding and beautiful, Edinburgh is a city that inspires and wows thanks to its world-class culture, dazzling nightlife, and stunning architecture.

 The best way to see the Scottish capital is on foot, climbing steep steps through the Old Town or strolling down the wide boulevards of the stunning Georgian New Town.
-Both are UNESCO–listed, though neither feel like museum pieces.
+Both locations are UNESCO–listed, though neither feels like museum pieces.

-This is a vibrant, 21st century city.

-That’s borne out in the cosmopolitan vibe in the old port of Leith and its impressive selection of pubs and restaurants, as well as the New Town's string of top–end dining establishments.
-The city's stunning museums, including the excellent Scottish National Gallery of Modern Art and Scottish National Portrait Gallery, host leading touring exhibitions and have collections which rival London's best spots.
+This vibrant, 21st-century city is borne in the cosmopolitan vibe in the old port of Leith and its impressive selection of pubs and restaurants, as well as the New Town's string of high–end dining establishments.
+The city's stunning museums, including the excellent Scottish National Gallery of Modern Art and Scottish National Portrait Gallery, host leading touring exhibitions and have collections that rival London's best spots.

-Head beyond the city to explore Dean Village and go on via pretty Stockbridge, where you'll find a tempting assortment of delis, quirky shops and cosy boozers.
+Head beyond the city to explore Dean Village and go on via pretty Stockbridge, where you'll find a tempting assortment of delis, quirky shops, and cosy boozers.
 At the heart of nearby leafy Inverleith's century-old mansions is the renowned Royal Botanic Garden, an Edinburgh institution.
-And don't forget historic Leith, an area immortalised by Irvine Welsh in novels including Trainspotting and Glue.
+And don't forget historical Leith, an area immortalised by Irvine Welsh in novels including Trainspotting and Glue.